CSUSTANCS4800/HealthyPal/README.md

 ### Description

-HealthlyPal is an android based app created using android studios, a java based language, that is designed to make sure that you are getting the right combination of rest, work, adn exercise to have a healthy lifestyle.
+HealthlyPal is an android based app created using android studios, a java based language, that is designed to make sure that you are getting the right combination of rest, work, and exercise to have a healthy lifestyle.